 The Libraries understand that the free, effective, and frequent exchange of ideas, information, and experience is absolutely necessary for the pursuit and production of knowledge.
 Access restrictions will be kept to a minimum, consisting only of those that are essential for the safety of UCI students, faculty, staff, and Libraries materials, or as provided by University policy.
 In cases of resources constraint or conflict, priority will be given to access for members of UCI primary constituency groups as defined by the policy stated in Access to University of California Library Collections by External Users (pdf).

 The UCI Libraries adhere to the American Library Association's Library Bill of Rights which supports access to information and denounces censorship, and the American Library Association's Freedom to Read Statement.
-The UCI Libraries are committed to protecting each library user's right to privacy with respect to information sought or received, resources consulted, and confidentiality of items borrowed (in accordance with California Government Code Title I, Division 7, Chapter 3.5, Sections 6254 and 6267: acquired, or transmitted ).
+The UCI Libraries are committed to protecting each library user's right to privacy with respect to information sought or received, resources consulted, and confidentiality of items borrowed.

 It is the user’s responsibility to contribute to an atmosphere that is conducive to study and to respect the needs of others using Libraries services.
-UCI Libraries will refuse access to the building or service to any library user who acts irresponsibly by disrupting the use of the facilities by others or by being disrespectful to other library users or to a library employee.
-Unacceptable behavior includes but is not limited to the following:
+UCI Libraries will refuse access to the building or service to any library user who disrupts the use of the facilities by others or by being disrespectful to other library users or to a library employee.
+Unacceptable behavior that is not permitted includes but is not limited to the following:

 - Preventing or postponing timely access to library resources through theft or deliberate misuse of materials or equipment;

-The library staff is concerned about the safety of our patrons and we take seriously our obligation to manage disruptive behavior in a professional and rapid fashion.
-If necessary, library security and campus police will be contacted.
-Please contact a staff member if you need assistance
+Library employees are concerned about the safety of our users and we take seriously our obligation to manage disruptive behavior in a professional and rapid fashion.
+If necessary campus police will be contacted.